idvorkin/idvorkin.github.io/_d/product.md

 ### Product Discovery (Solving the big risks)

+The key of product discovery framing is:

+1. Team is in sync on
+    * The objective,
+    * Problem we solve for the customers,
+    * which target is the customers
+    * How to know if we succeeded.
+    * These are connected to the KPIs

+1. The big risks are identified and tackled
     * Customer Risk - Will the customer buy it?
     * Usability Risk - Can user figure out how to use it?
     * Feasibility Risk - Can we build it?
     * Business Risk - Does this work for our business?

+NOTE: The goal is to focus on the customers problem that is constant, the solution varies with the iterations

 Some things as you try to eliminate these risks